Do you REALLY know what SOLID means? (#5: Exclusive Truth about Dependency Inversion Principle)

 Liskov Substitution Formal definition of Liskov substitution principle is –Let φ(x) be a property provable about objects x of type T. Then φ(y) should also be true for objects y of type S where S is a sub-type of T. Or we can say – If class A is a sub-type of class B, then … Read more

-Do you REALLY know what SOLID principles means?
-Think again!
-(Part 2: O)
+Do you REALLY know what SOLID principles means? (#2: Exclusive Truth about Open Closed Principle)

 open closed principle

-Do you REALLY know what SOLID means? (#1: Single Responsibility Principle)
+Do you REALLY know what SOLID means? (#1: Exclusive Truth about Single Responsibility Principle)

 Single Responsibility Principle